dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/target.md

 description: "Contains information about your connection to the warehouse."
 ---

-`target` contains information about your connection to the warehouse.
+The `target` variable contains information about your connection to the warehouse.

-* **dbt Core:** These values are based on the target defined in your [`profiles.yml` file](/docs/core/connect-data-platform/profiles.yml)
+- **dbt Core:** These values are based on the target defined in your profiles.yml file.
+Please note that for certain adapters, such as Spark, additional configuration steps may be required.
+Refer to the [profiles documentation](https://docs.getdbt.com/dbt-cli/configure-your-profile#about-profiles) for adapter-specific details.

-* **dbt Cloud Scheduler:**
-    * `target.name` is defined per job as described [here](/docs/build/custom-target-names).
-    * For all other attributes, the values are defined by the deployment connection.
-To check these values, click **Deploy** from the upper left and select **Environments**.
-Then, select the relevant deployment environment, and click **Settings**.
+- **dbt Cloud Scheduler:** `target.name` is defined per job as described [here](https://docs.getdbt.com/reference/dbt-jinja-functions/target).
+For other attributes, values are defined by the deployment connection.
+To check these values, click Deploy from the upper left and select Environments.
+Then, select the relevant deployment environment, and click Settings.

-* **dbt Cloud IDE:** The values are defined by your connection and credentials.
-To check any of these values, head to your account (via your profile image in the top right hand corner), and select the project under "Credentials".
+- **dbt Cloud IDE:** The values are defined by your connection and credentials.
+To check any of these values, head to your account (via your profile image in the top right-hand corner), and select the project under "Credentials".

-Some configs are shared between all adapters, while others are adapter-specific.
+Some configurations are shared between all adapters, while others are adapter-specific.

 ## Common
 | Variable | Example | Description |